jet/dotnet-templates/equinox-etl/README.md

-# Equinox Cosmos ETL template
+# Equinox.Cosmos ETL template

 This project was generated using:

 //#if marveleqx
-    dotnet new -i Equinox.Templates # just once, to install/update in the local templates store dotnet new eqxcosmosetl -m # -m - include Marvel V0 import logic
+    dotnet new -i Equinox.Templates # just once, to install/update in the local templates store dotnet new eqxetl -m # -m - include Marvel V0 import logic
 //#else
     dotnet new -i Equinox.Templates # just once, to install/update in the local templates store
     # add -m to include Marvel V0 import logic
-    dotnet new eqxcosmosetl # use --help to see options
+    dotnet new eqxetl # use --help to see options
 //#endif

 ## Usage instructions